 This shows that PTF UM31613 has not been successfully applied.
+The sections that follow describe how to obtain and apply it.

-5.1.1 Getting service via Internet FTP
+5.1.2 Getting service via Internet FTP

 You may get service for z/VM via tapes.
 However, you may also wish to get service over the Internet.
 If so, point a Web browser to: